-Press the rotary TUNE control a fifth time and FADE will 4 display.
-Turn the TUNE control to the right or left to adjust the sound level between the front and rear speak-
+Press the rotary TUNE control a fifth time and FADE will display.
+Turn the TUNE control to the left or right to adjust the sound level between the front and rear speakers.

-Press the tune control again or wait 5 seconds and the radio will return to normal display.
+Press the tune control again or wait 5 seconds to exit setting tone, balance, and fade.

-SET Button (Radio Mode) To SET The Push-Button Memory
+RND/SET Button (Radio Mode) To SET The Push-Button Memory

 When you are receiving a station that you wish to commit to push-button memory, press the SET button.
 The symbol SET 1 will now show in the display window.
 Select the button (1-6) you wish to lock onto this station and press and release that button.
 If a button is not selected within 5 seconds after pressing the SET button, the station will continue to play but will not be stored into push-button memory.

 You may add a second station to each push-button by repeating the above procedure with this exception: Press the SET button twice and SET 2 will show in the display window.
 Each button can be set for SET 1 and SET 2 in both AM and FM.
-This allows a total of 12 AM,12 FM and 12 Satellite (if equipped) stations to be stored into push-button memory.
+This allows a total of 12 AM.
+12 FM. and 12 Satellite (if equipped) stations to be stored into push-button memory.
 The stations stored in SET 2 memory can be selected by pressing the push-button twice.

-Every time a preset button is used a corresponding button number will be displayed.
+Every time a preset button is used, a corresponding button number will display.